acharara96/JMeter-Integration-with-GitHub/README.md

 # JMeter-Integration-with-GitHub
-Push your files from JMeter to GitHub
+Push your JMX files from JMeter to GitHub

 ## Inputs